 Twice a year we celebrate our holidays (Hanukkah and Passover) with the women at the Gathering Place.
 The Denver Gathering Place was founded in 1986 and is the only daytime drop-in center in metropolitan Denver that serves women, transgender individuals, and their children who are experiencing poverty, many of whom are also experiencing homelessness.
 It is a rewarding experience to sit together with these women and children, share our traditions and brighten up their day.

-Every year we knit scarves for the women veterans who are at the Regional VA Hospital located in Denver.
+Every year we knit scarves for the women in need, veterans, and more.
 We deliver the scarves in time for the holidays and brighten up their lives while keeping them warm.
 This last holiday season we delivered over 70 items.

 For Decades we have been providing scholarships to young Jewish Colorado women in need who desiring to continue their education after high school.
 Last year we were able to give 7 scholarships and hope to do the same this year.
 You can find the application here.
 Once the recipients are identified and notified we celebrate their scholarships through an annual event with the recipients, their families, our donors and our members.
 It is a highlight of the year and an event not to be missed.